-- (1) Subject to this clause and subclauses 12(8), 13(10) and 15(8), the University will keep confidential all information relating to a disclosure or complaint of sexual misconduct or sexual harassment, unless the current or former staff member or affiliate consents to disclosure of part or all of the information for a specified purpose. - (2) The University may disclose information about a disclosure or complaint of sexual misconduct or sexual harassment if it is required to do so in accordance with any legal or regulatory requirement. - (3) Subject to this clause, complainants and respondents must keep confidential: - (a) the identity of the complainant, the respondent and participants in the resolution or investigation of a complaint; - (b) the information provided or collected during the resolution or investigation of a complaint; - (c) the fact that a complaint has been made; - (d) any interim measures taken under clause 19; and - (e) any report, outcome or determination of a complaint. - (4) Complainants and respondents may disclose the information in subclause (3) in order to obtain support or advice from: - (a) a support person, representative or personal adviser who agrees to maintain confidentiality; - (b) a qualified counsellor or psychologist; - (c) their union representative or lawyer; - (d) the Police; - (e) the NSW Anti-Discrimination Board, Australian Human Rights Commission or Fair Work Commission. - (5) A complainant whose complaint has been wholly or partially substantiated: - (a) by a court; or - (b) by the University, following an investigation conducted by or on behalf of the University in accordance with an internal disciplinary process:
+- (b) interim measures taken against a student in accordance with clause 19; and - (c) the outcome of an investigation conducted by or on behalf of the University in accordance with the Student Sexual Misconduct Response Procedures or an internal disciplinary process. - (4) Subject to this clause, complainants and respondents must keep confidential: - (a) the identity of the complainant, the respondent and participants in the resolution or investigation of a complaint; - (b) the information provided or collected during the resolution or investigation of a complaint; - (c) the fact that a complaint has been made; - (d) any interim measures taken under clause 18; and - (e) any report, outcome or determination of a complaint. - (5) Complainants and respondents may disclose the information in subclause (4) in order to obtain support or advice from: - (a) a support person, representative or personal adviser who agrees to maintain confidentiality; - (b) a qualified counsellor or psychologist; - (c) a student caseworker or lawyer; - (d) the Police; - (e) the NSW Anti-Discrimination Board or Australian Human Rights Commission. - (6) A complainant whose complaint has been wholly or partially substantiated: - (a) by a court; or - (b) by the University, following an investigation conducted by or on behalf of the University in accordance with an internal disciplinary process;